novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 At this point, we must acknowledge this.

-Aside from the 2.5 times population difference, Japan is a better market for selling music in terms of the music market and copyright awareness.
+Aside from the 2.5 times population difference, Japan is a better market for selling music in terms of the existing music ecosystem and copyright awareness.

 Would Son Jung-yi understand even this?